than-dev/be-javascript-master/hoisting/en-us/README.md

 <hr>
 <br>

-Now we can see a interesthing behavior from hoisting
+Now we can see a interesting behavior from hoisting

 ```
 console.log(assignedToVar) // output: cannot access before initialization